 Diversification aims to maximize return by investing in different areas that would each react differently to the same event.
 Many investment professionals agree that diversification is the most important component of reaching long-range financial goals while minimizing risk.

-Below are seven strategies that we employ to reduce risk in our portfolios:
+Below are seven strategies that we employ to diversify and help reduce risk in our clients' portfolios:

-1. Asset Class: Number one for a reason, asset class, also referred to as asset allocation, can account for up to 90% of an investor's return.
-It refers to the portion of a portfolio that is allocated traditionally between stocks, bonds and cash.
+1. Asset Class: Number one for a reason as asset class, also referred to as asset allocation, can account for up to 90 per cent of an investor's return.
+It refers to the portion of a portfolio that is allocated between stocks, bonds and cash.
 Everyone's asset allocation will differ based on his or her investment objectives, risk tolerance and unique circumstances.

 2. Geography: We believe that investing only in Canada leaves your portfolio under-represented in the world market.
-Most of the things we own in our home are made globally.
-Ninety-six per cent of investment opportunities lie outside of Canada.
-The U.S. stock market is the largest, accounting for 54% of the world.
+Most of the things we own in our home and driveway are made globally.
+More than 97 per cent of investment opportunities lie outside of Canada.
+The U.S. stock market is the largest by far, accounting for nearly 56 per cent of the world market.

 3. Style: There are several investment styles, but the two most common are value and growth.
 A value approach tends to focus on price, fundamental strength of the company and if it is over/under valued.
 Banks, pipelines and railroads tend to be value investments.
 A growth investor tends to focus on the growth prospects of the company and competitive advantages.
-The tech sector is a growth industry with some notable names, such as Amazon and Google.
+The tech sector is a growth industry and some notable names include be Amazon, Facebook and Google.